arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How is Lazy Loading achieved?
 When is it useful?
 What are its pitfalls?
 * What's the N+1 problem?
 * How would you find the most expensive queries in an application?
+* In your opinion, is it always needed to use database normalization?
+When is it advisable to use denormalized databases?

 ####[[↑]](#toc) <a name='nosql'>Questions about NoSQL:</a>